attilathedud/gba_dumper/README.md

 I'd been assigned to watch over Biologic's research team,
 ```

-gba_dumper will automatically generated a translation set for all upper-and-lowercase letters provided you search for a word with both in it.
+gba_dumper will automatically generate a translation set for all upper- and lowercase letters provided you search for a word with both in it.
 So we will search for "Biologic":
 ```
 $ gba_dumper -f metroid.gba -r "Biologic"
 No matches found.
 Try adding fuzz - or your text might actually be a graphic.
 ```

-Often times, upper-case letters in games won't be separated the expected distance away from lower-case letters as the developers will place special characters between the two in the character set.
+Often times, uppercase letters in games won't be separated the expected distance away from lowercase letters if the developers  place special characters between the two in the character set.
 As a result, we'll apply fuzzing:
 ```
 $ gba_dumper -f metroid.gba -r "Biologic" -z 1
 1: 0x00700AF6	C200C900CF00CC00CF00C700C900C300